ahupowerdns/pdns/docs/recursor/manpages/rec_control.rst

     Retrieves QType statistics.
 Queries from cache aren't being counted yet.

 help
-    Shows a list of supported commands.
+    Shows a list of supported commands understood by the running :program:`pdns_recursor`

 ping
     Check if server is alive.